weso/shaclex/src/test/resources/shexTest/schemas/README.md

 * Annot -
 * Semi - extra semicolon separators -- `\<S\> { :p1 .; :p2 .;| :p3 .; }` c.f.
 [2dotSemiSome1dotSemi](2dotSemiSome1dotSemi.shex)

-## Exploration of SomeOf and EachOf
+## Exploration of OneOf and EachOf

-The following tests cover 2-levels of combinatorics of SomeOf and EachOf constructs.
+The following tests cover 2-levels of combinatorics of OneOf and EachOf constructs.
 The column on the right includes the same tests with extra semicolons added wherever possible.

 | bare				     | extra ';'s					|